 Navy Personnel Specialists (PS) are the Navy’s customer support representatives for their fellow sailors.

-The PS provides their shipmates with both counseling and information to Navy-related occupations, general education and job training opportunities, rights and benefits, and promotion requirements.
+The PS provides their shipmates with both counseling and information regarding Navy-related occupations.
+They also provide information on general education and job training opportunities, rights and benefits, and promotion requirements.

-They also prepare accounting/financial reports related to travel and pay transactions and operate the associated accounting systems.
+The PS also prepares accounting/financial reports related to travel and pay transactions and updates the associated accounting systems.

 Related Article – Navy Jobs List: A List Of All 71 Ratings In The Navy